athena-framework/website/docs/getting_started/advanced_usage.md

 ## Custom Annotations

 User defined annotations may also be used to allow for more advanced logic; such as for [Pagination](../cookbook/listeners.md#pagination) or Rate limiting logic.
 Custom annotations can be applied to a controller class and/or controller action method.
-These annotations can then be accessed, including the data defined on them, within even listeners or anywhere the current request's [ART::Action](https://athena-framework.github.io/athena/Athena/Routing/Action.html) is exposed.
+These annotations can then be accessed, including the data defined on them, within event listeners or anywhere the current request's [ART::Action](https://athena-framework.github.io/athena/Athena/Routing/Action.html) is exposed.

 See the [Config](../components/config.md) component for a more detailed look.